 Python has some fundamental differences with standard imperative languages, which are the majority of languages covered by these guidance documents, and the general guidance offered by those guidance documents does not always apply to Python.

-In such cases, this guidance document will make the recommendation to “follow the applicable guidance of ISO/IEC TR 24772-1:2019 clause 6.x.5”, even though that leaves it to the reader to determine what is applicable.
+In such cases, this guidance document will make the recommendation to “follow the applicable guidance of ISO/IEC 24772-1 clause 6.x.5”, even though that leaves it to the reader to determine what is applicable.

 5.2.2 Top avoidance mechanisms

 Each vulnerability listed in clause 6 provides a set of ways that the vulnerability can be avoided or mitigated.
 Many of the mitigations and avoidance mechanisms are common.
 This subclause provides the most effective and most common mitigations, together with references to which vulnerabilities they apply.
 The references are hyperlinked to provide the reader with easy access to those vulnerabilities for rationale and further exploration.
-The mitigations provided here are in addition to the ones provided in ISO/IEC TR 24772-1:2019, clause 5.4.
+The mitigations provided here are in addition to the ones provided in ISO/IEC 24772-1 , clause 5.4.

 The expectation is that users of this document will develop and use a coding standard based on this document that is tailored to their risk environment.